Xeon E5-2650 v4 Review

 Gaming Performance

-If you’re choosing a very budget gaming solution, our advice is to add just a little bit more and get a processor with higher frequency, for example Xeon E5 2680 v4.
+If you’re choosing a very budget gaming solution, our advice is to stretch your budget slightly and grab a higher-clocked CPU, like the Xeon E5 2680 v4.

 Performance with GTX 1080: